EarthMC-Toolkit/EarthMC-NPM/README.md

 # EarthMC Package

-Provides info on the EarthMC Minecraft server.
+Provides data about people, places and more on the Minecraft server 'EarthMC'.

 ## Installation
 ```bash